Frosthaven/Wildstar_uiMapper/dev-source/README.md

 And now with the magic function call done and our UI ready to be built, on to...

 ## METHODS: An Introduction
+All builder methods in the API listed below should be placed inside of your ui workspace as demonstrated above.
 Methods in uiMapper support chaining.
 All of these are the same:
 ```lua
 ui:category("Another Page")